 It is the goal of the agency to have all eligible employees complete the Code of Ethics course at least once during the year.
-Although a few staff members were unable to complete the training before December 30, 2020, all applicable staff members, except for two, have successfully satisfied the training at this time.
-The two employees are expected to complete the training upon their return to the office and prior to the Audit and Compliance Committee meeting.
+Although a few staff members were unable to complete the training before December 30, 2021, due to extended leave of absence, all applicable staff members have successfully satisfied the training at this time.